CharlesCreativeContent/CoinGecko-Thesys-MCP/README.md

    - Returns results back to the conversation
    - Shows thinking states during execution

-Note — When running with a Pro API key you unlock additional endpoints such as get_new_coins_list, get_coins_top_gainers_losers, and advanced on‑chain tools.

 ### Available Tools

 The CoinGeck MCP server provides these tools and more: